pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 ---
 title: Mastering NPM Scripts
 published: false
-description: In this article I'll share with you my research about how to take full advantage of NPM scripts.
+description: In this article, I'll share with you my research about how to take full advantage of NPM scripts.
 tags: javascript, node, npm
 cover_image: https://i.imgur.com/oKamQoX.png
 ---